FOUND AN INJURED BIRD? |

 530-577-2273

-Please note: Nevada wildlife should be taken to Evelyn Pickles, the Nevada rehabilitator.
-South Lake Tahoe Wildlife is in California and birds from Reno should not be taken there under state regulations.
-Only those residents of California and the Tahoe Basin can bring birds to South Lake Tahoe.
+Please note: Nevada birds & wildlife should be taken to the Nevada rehabilitators.
+Residents of California and the Tahoe Basin should bring birds to Lake Tahoe Wildlife Care in South Lake Tahoe.

 Denise Upton – Animal Care Director